 A mid-life re-evaluation is not a time to go off and find your “true” self.
 Keep it real by acknowledging that you do have responsibilities that you can’t just toss aside because you’re in a state of adjustment.

 People are watching, especially the people who are closest to you—your husband and children.
 Show them, by example, how to deal with life when it isn’t everything we expected.
 Don’t be the cliché mid-life crisis example who does some crazy, out of character thing.

-Related article: 3 mid-life crisis questions.
+Related Resource: 3 mid-life crisis questions.

 © 2012 iMOM.
 All Rights Reserved.
 Family First, All Pro Dad, iMOM, and Family Minute with Mark Merrill are registered trademarks.